 Entry to the park itself is free , but car parking charges apply of £2.00 on weekdays and £2.50 at weekends and bank holidays.
 Alternatively, an annual parking permit can be obtained at the shop.
 If you plan on coming to the park to fish, walk the dog or take the children to the play area this will be the cheaper option.

 The lakes are run on either a membership basis or a day ticket available on the bank from the Bailiff.
-The Day Ticket price is £6 for adults [2 rods] and £3 for juniors [1 rod only].
+See the Day Tickets page for prices.
 The lakes are open all year round.
 Fishing is permitted from dawn to dusk.
 NO NIGHT FISHING ALLOWED AT ANY TIME.

 Shorne Wood Country Park is signposted off the A2 between Gravesend and Rochester at the Cobham/Shorne/Higham junction.

 Regular train services from London and Kent from Meopham, Sole Street, Gravesend and Higham.
 All stations are served by the 416/417 Arriva bus service and taxis.